-In the early afternoon, on Nov.
-30, Ann Hodges was napping peacefully on her couch when she was awoken by a grapefruit-sized piece of rock slamming into her left side.
-The rock had crashed through the roof of her Sylacauga, Ala. home, bounced off of her large wooden console radio, and straight into her as she slumbered.
+In the early afternoon of November 30, Ann Hodges was napping peacefully on her couch when she was awoken by a grapefruit-sized piece of rock slamming into her left side.
+The rock had crashed through the roof of her Sylacauga, Alabama home, bounced off of her large wooden console radio, and straight into her as she slumbered.

 The grapefruit-sized rock that had hurtled into Hodges was actually a piece of meteorite.
 Though Hodges herself had been asleep at the time, other residents of Sylacauga reported seeing “a bright reddish light” streaking across the sky, “like a Roman candle trailing smoke.”
 Some likened it to “a fireball, like a gigantic welding arc,” followed by explosions and a brown cloud.

-Meanwhile, Ann Hodges was in a state.
-Miraculously, the meteorite had done little more than bruise her.
+Miraculously, the meteorite had done little more than bruise Ann Hodges.
 Though the bruise was quite large, Hodges could still walk.
 The attention from the media and the townspeople, however, was too much for her to bear and she was quickly transferred to a hospital.

 The meteorite itself was confiscated by the police and turned over to the Air Force for a thorough inspection.
 The geologist had deemed it a meteor, but Cold War tensions were still high, and the police wanted to make absolutely sure that the space rock was nothing more than just that.
 The Air Force quickly confirmed that it indeed was.